KwBuansi/Portfolio/README.md

-This repository contains the code for my portfolio..
+This repository contains the code for my portfolio.